Employees with criminal convictions: A right to work?

 As illustrated by the Evans case there are also reputational issues that need to be considered.
 Whilst society may have an obligation to help rehabilitate those who have offended, you will need to be mindful of the potentially destructive effects that the recruitment of an ex-offender might have on your organisation’s image and commercial activities.

-Laura Rogers is a Paralegal in our Liverpool Employment and Pensions Team.
-If you are struggling with a recruitment decision or have any other questions please speak to your usual Weightmans contact or get in touch with Laura email@example.com.
+If you are struggling with a recruitment decision or have any other questions please contact our employment law solicitors.